hannahtrask/hannahtraskTwo/README.md

 ## Current Projects

-I am currently working on honing my Next js skills by working on several projects— the first being a simple movie database app.
+I recently was working on honing my Next js skills by working on several projects— the first being a simple movie database app.
 See the code and repo [here](https://github.com/hannahtrask/MovieApp).

-I also have a client for whom I am designing a private portal for her physical therapy clinic— a full stack app hosted on AWS using MongoDB, Express, Node.js, and React.

 ### Skills - generally in order of how often I use them.
 * Shopify/Liquid/Ecommerce